 Correct refrigerant charge

 Refrigerant is like the blood of your air conditioner.
 It plays a vital role in heat exchange, and without it your air conditioner won’t be able to produce cool air.
 Incorrect refrigerant levels lower the efficiency of your air conditioning system by 5-20%, and can cause costly secondary damage to components like the compressor.

 When it comes to airflow, it’s important that it’s not too high, or too low, but just right.
 Ductwork and vents play a crucial role in proper airflow.
 If one of those components isn’t pulling its weight, the efficiency of the whole system goes down.

 Trust the experts at Larson

 When it’s time to purchase and install a new air conditioner, there’s only one name you need to know—Larson Air Conditioning.
 Our team of experts are technicians, not salespeople, so you don’t need to worry about dishonest sales pitches or slimy upselling tactics.
 We take pride in our work and go the extra mile to ensure your new air conditioner is installed right, according to our high-quality standards.
-Call 480-428-0600 to get started and join the thousands of Arizona families who have experienced the Larson Air Conditioning difference.
+Call (480) 428-0600 or schedule online to get started and join the thousands of Arizona families who have experienced the Larson Air Conditioning difference.